Meteor-Community-Packages/meteor-partitioner/README.md

 - Multiple partitions at once is not supported, i.e. `Foo` is partitioned one way and `Bar` is partitioned another way.
 There is only one set of groups over all users.

 - Changing the group relies on a small amount of client-side code.
-It would be great if the publication would do a reactive join with something like [publish-with-relations](https://github.com/svasva/meteor-publish-with-relations), so that everything is controlled by the server, but this currently results in some prohibitively expensive observe operations to accomplish the same thing as a simple re-subscription.
+It would be great if the publication would do a reactive join with something like [publish-with-relations](https://github.com/svasva/meteor-publish-with-relations), so that a single publication is controlled by the server and updated as the group changes.
+However, this would result in some potentially expensive observe operations, and can't be accomplished with transparent hooks - just to accomplish the same thing as a simple re-subscription.
 Hence, we've opted to use the latter for now.

 ## Notes